LightJason/lightjason.github.io/content/framework/index.md

     text: "knowledge base"
 ---

 The multi-agent framework is split up into different parts.
-Each component has got its own documentation.
-At this section, we would like to give an overview over all elements within the framework.
-All frameworks are published to [Maven Central](http://mvnrepository.com).
+Each component is provided with separate documentation.
+In this section, we give an overview of all framework elements.
+The whole framework is published to [Maven Central](http://mvnrepository.com).

-The source codes are written in Java (latest release version) with a defined syntax structure and all code documentation will be created with [Doxygen](http://www.doxygen.org).
+The source codes are written in Java (latest release version) with a defined syntax structure; all code documentation is created with [Doxygen](http://www.doxygen.org).
 We are also using unit testing and the [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/) developing model.

 |  __Component__  | __Status__ | __Development__ | __Description__ |